armujahid/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md

 ## What is a team?

 * A team is a sub-grouping inside an organisation.
-* Inside a team, you can define users(team members) and roles(permissions that can be applied to a user or a team of users)
+* Inside a team, you can define users(team members) and roles(permissions that can be applied to a user or a team of users).

 ## Steps to set up your team